Embird Embroidery Software

 Regular Polygon

-Use Regular Polygon tool to paint a regular polygon-shaped empty frame in work area.
+Use the Regular Polygon tool to paint a regular polygon-shaped empty frame in the work area.
 This tool paints a line around the regular polygon using the current line width.
 To paint a regular polygon, place the cursor where you want the corner of the frame to start.
 Then click a mouse button and drag the tool until the frame outline surrounds the area you want.
 Release the mouse button.
-With Shift down, you can paint a symmetrical regular polygon.
-Before you use this tool, you might want to choose the width of pen, the cross type and cross layers (see also Color Palette Bar).
-Use left mouse button to paint with cross color 1 and right mouse button to paint with cross color 2.
+With Shift held down, you can paint a symmetrical regular polygon.
+Before you use this tool, you might want to choose the width of the pen, the cross type, and cross layers (see also Color Palette Bar).
+Use the left mouse button to paint with cross color 1 and the right mouse button to paint with cross color 2.
 Depress the Alt key while painting to clear the crosses under the cursor.

 Filled Regular Polygon